borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

   (gamekit:draw-rect *origin* 100 100 :fill-paint *black*))
 ```

 We can do a couple of observations from this example.
-First, unlike many other 2D drawing APIs,
+First, unlike many other
-`trivial-gamekit` uses bottom-left corner as an origin and y-axis pointing upwards for its 2D
+2D drawing APIs, `trivial-gamekit` uses bottom-left corner as an origin and
-coordinate system.
-Second, colors are represented by 4-element vectors made with
+y-axis pointing upwards for its 2D coordinate system.
+Second, colors are
+represented by 4-element vectors made with `#'gamekit:vec4` with values for each
-`#'gamekit:vec4` with values for each element ranging from 0.0 to 1.0 (red/green/blue/alpha) and
+element ranging from 0.0 to 1.0 (red/green/blue/alpha) and 2D coordinates are
-2D coordinates are passed around using 2-element vectors.
+passed around using 2-element vectors.

-While we are at it, it's worth mentioning that 2D canvas has exactly the size we supplied to the
+While we are at it, it's worth mentioning that 2D canvas by default has exactly
-`'hello-gamekit` as `:viewport-width` and `:viewport-height` options.
-So for this case,
+the size we supplied to the `'hello-gamekit` as `:viewport-width` and
+`:viewport-height` options.
+So for this case, bottom-left corner of our canvas
-bottom-left corner of our canvas is (0, 0) and top-right corner is (799, 599).
+is (0, 0) and top-right corner is (799, 599).

 Static black box is anything but exciting.
-Let's introduce some motion!
+Let's introduce some motion:

 ```common-lisp
 (defvar *current-box-position* (gamekit:vec2 0 0))